 Epulis is a common tumor in dogs' mouths, occurring along the gum line.
 Epulis is typically smooth (not ulcerated), pink, and occurs on the gums.
 The bad news is that it is a common type of tumor that tends to recur.
 The good news is that these tumors are benign; they do not spread to other areas of the body.

-Located in the gum tissue near the dog's teeth, epulis is a tumor.
-Epulis is also known as gum boils.
+Epulis is a tumor located in the gum tissue near the dog's teeth, and is also known as a gum boil.
 The tumor originates in the tissue that connects the teeth to the bone of the jaw.
 These types of tumors are almost always benign.
 There are some types that are prone to invading nearby oral tissue and will require the removal of the tumor growth and surrounding tissue.
 It can even lead to the removal or all or part of the jawbone.
 There are three types of epulis: fibromatous, ossifying, and acanthomatous.

 Epulis are growths that form between the dog's teeth.
 They are usually firm, smooth, and similar in color to the gyms.
 Epulis tumors are more common in middle-aged dogs.
 Boxers and other breeds that have a flat face are more prone to them.
 Common symptoms related to epulis include:

 - Increased drooling

 - Weight loss